 Breathing exercises against stress

-Dr Weil, an Austrian doctor, refers to this exercise as "a natural relaxant for the nervous system".
-This makes it a very effective exercise for calming down and catching sleep.
+Dr Weil, an Austrian doctor, names this exercise as "a natural relaxant for the nervous system".

 Breathing exercises against stress

-Breathe lightly.
-Put your index finger right under your nose, breathing in and out as gently as possible so that you feel NO wind moving against your finger.
+Inhale lightly.
+Put your index finger right under your nose.
+The idea is to feel NO wind moving against your finger as you breathe out or in.

 After 1 minute, more oxygen is already 50% entering your brain.
 This is calm breathing.